Design a Beautiful Backyard That Gives Back to Nature

 Lemon Bottlebrush (Callistemon pallidus)

 An upright hardy shrub that is useful as a screen or hedge.
 It blooms late spring and early summer with abundant creamy-yellow flowers.
 An adaptable and hardy plant that prefers moist, well drained soil, is frost hardy and enjoys full sun or part shade.
-Size: Up to 3m high.
+Size: up to 3m high.

 River Bottlebrush (Callistemon sieberi)